NitswAa/BSHR/README.md

 Logs are in logs/application.log

 ## Receiving Answers

 The application will display the final synthesized answer after completing its analysis.

 ## Query Tips

 - Provide detailed queries for more specific results.
 - Allow time for complex queries to be fully processed and answered.

+## Other

+- Due to interacting with web searches, occasionally characters not encoded with utf-8 will be sent to the logger, and will flag error messages.
+However, GPT is perfectly capable of parsing these as it was trained on web data, and python encodes them fine as a string.
+They do not indicate a crash or malfunction, at least of the primary system.

 ---

 ## Example Query and Response

 ### Query

 ```
 $ python main.py